ppy/osu-wiki/wiki/Glossary/en.md

 ### Kiai

-Kiai is a term given for a "special" timing section to help emphasize a part of a beatmap.
+A term given for a "special" timing section to help emphasize a part of a beatmap.
 A player can tell if a part of a beatmap has a kiai timing section by seeing added visual effects such as flashing beats, flying stars, and fountains.

 Keep in mind that overuse and abuse of kiai can be disorienting!
 Thus [creators](/wiki/creators) are advised to use it judiciously (or when it makes sense).